kysely/framer-range-filter/README.md

 	to: 2899
 ```
 #### bottom &/or top
-Initialize your filter with custom active range.
+Initialize your filter with a custom active range.
 Default ›same as from/to‹.
-You can define none/one of these or both of these options.
+You can define none / one of these / both of these options.
 ```javascript
 	bottom: 699
 	top: 2199